Pondering for Wednesday, June 5, 2024

-Daily Office Readings for Tuesday of the 5th Week of Lent: Year 2
+Daily Office Readings for Wednesday of Proper 3: Year 2

 Please keep up your thoughts and prayers and hopes for Ukraine and Russia, Israel and Palestine, and our schools including St. Augustine in Raleigh, North Carolina.